 “I believe Toastmasters was founded by Ralph C. Smedley in 1924,” said I.

-“That’s the official version,” said the woman in a big hat.
+“That’s the official version,” said the woman in the big hat.
 I later learned her name was Gloria.

 Muscular Dennis said, “Well, um, there’s another version, isn’t there?”